alexdlaird/pyngrok/docs/integrations.rst

    :target: https://colab.research.google.com/drive/1F-b8Vv_jaThi55_z0VLYLw3DDVnPYZMp?usp=sharing
    :alt: Open HTTP Example in Colab

-It can also be useful to expose a web server, process HTTP requests, etc. from within our Notebook  (as shown fully in the linked example).
+It can also be useful to expose a web server, process HTTP requests, etc. from within our Notebook.
 This code block assumes we have also added ``!pip install flask`` to our dependency code block.

 .. code-block:: python